russomi-labs/env-var-pattern/CONTRIBUTING.md

 ### If you have a particular roadmap, goals, or philosophy for development, share it here

-This information will give contributors context before they make suggestions that may not align with the project’s needs.
+This information will give contributors context before they make suggestions that may not align with the project's needs.

 > The Express philosophy is to provide small, robust tooling for HTTP servers, making it a great solution for single page applications, web sites, hybrids, or public HTTP APIs.
 >